-I love playing roulette at the casino, where I’m guaranteed to lose all my money if I play long enough (hence the free drinks offered by house, to make sure you stay long enough and gift away all your cash to the casino).
+I love playing roulette at the casino, where I’m guaranteed to lose all my money if I play long enough (hence the free drinks offered by the house, to make sure you stay long enough and gift away all your cash to the casino).
 However, that’s not the gambling I’m talking about here.
-I made some high risk bets and put a good chunk of money in cryptocurrencies – yes, Bitcoin, Ethereum, Litecoin etc. In the beginning I made good money, riding the crypto investment craze, but then lost a ton of money later when the craze died down.
+I made some high-risk bets and put a good chunk of money in cryptocurrencies – yes, Bitcoin, Ethereum, Litecoin, etc. In the beginning, I made good money, riding the crypto investment craze, but then lost a ton of money later when the craze died down.
 Overall, gambling on cryptocurrencies hasn’t been fruitful for me.
 I still hold some crypto in my portfolio.
 Maybe someday the craze will be back! (or maybe not!)

 [update: I moved to Europe in early 2020 to explore new places and plan to spend some time.
 Once COVID restrictions ease off, the exploration can begin]

 Interested in Starting Investing But Unsure Where to Start?